Pjchardt/presskit/projects/daydreamblue/index.md

 ## Features

+> * Online Multiplayer with 3D spatialized Voice Chat and Room Invites - First ever on GearVR!
+> * One awesome robot buddy to play with, take care of, and hang out with
+> * AWESOME ROBOT BUDDY AI!!!
-> * Craft new items, accessories and games
+> * Crafting: Discover new items, games, and more!
-> * Discover mini-games and surprises
-> * Perform daily quests
+> * Change the time of day in a customizable world
 > * Two updates a month, open development with community input
-> * Form and create a malleable world
-> * Enjoy immersive time of day, wildlife, and more
-> * Use the experience system to level up and buy new items
+> * Immersive 3D spatialized soundscape using Oculus Audio SDK

 ## Videos